apache/flink/docs/dev/table/connectors/formats/avro.zh.md

 In addition to the types listed above, Flink supports reading/writing nullable types.
 Flink maps nullable types to Avro `union(something, null)`, where `something` is the Avro type converted from Flink type.

-You can refer to Avro Specification for more information about Avro types: [https://avro.apache.org/docs/current/spec.html](https://avro.apache.org/docs/current/spec.html).
+You can refer to [Avro Specification](https://avro.apache.org/docs/current/spec.html) for more information about Avro types.